Nikolichnik/moneypenny/README.md

 ### Moneypenny Frontend

 Once the services are deployed, you can access the Moneypenny frontend at `http://localhost:5002`.
 The frontend provides a simple interface for interacting with the Moneypenny API.

+## Known Issues

+* When using Nutrient PDF Viewer, document loading fails on the first attempt.
+Every subsequent attempt works as expected.
+This is likely timing issue related to the viewer initialization.
+Relevant [issue](https://github.com/Nikolichnik/moneypenny/issues/1) created.
+* There is a one minute timeout when performing document processing.
+If processing takes longer than one minute, the request will timeout and fail.
+Any eventual intermediary documents are created in the sandbox and are available for subsequent viewing.
+Relevant [issue](https://github.com/Nikolichnik/moneypenny/issues/2) created.